xswei/d3-shape/README.md

 <a name="curveCatmullRom_alpha" href="#curveCatmullRom_alpha">#</a> <i>catmullRom</i>.<b>alpha</b>(<i>alpha</i>) [<源码>](https://github.com/xswei/d3-shape/blob/master/src/curve/catmullRom.js#L83 "Source")

 Returns a cubic Catmull–Rom curve with the specified *alpha* in the range [0, 1].
-If *alpha* is zero, produces a uniform spline, equivalent to [curveCardinal](#curveCardinal) with a tension of zero; if *alpha* is one, produces a chordal spline; if *alpha* is 0.5, produces a [centripetal spline](https://en.wikipedia.org/wiki/Centripetal_Catmull–Rom_spline).
+If *alpha* is zero, produces a uniform spline, 等价于 [curveCardinal](#curveCardinal) with a tension of zero; if *alpha* is one, produces a chordal spline; if *alpha* is 0.5, produces a [centripetal spline](https://en.wikipedia.org/wiki/Centripetal_Catmull–Rom_spline).
 Centripetal splines are recommended to avoid self-intersections and overshoot.
 For example:

 ```js
 var line = d3.line().curve(d3.curveCatmullRom.alpha(0.5));